openheartmind/WISDOM/reports/2023-06-20_WISDOM-x-AIMOS2023-conference.md

 ### Incentivizing contributions
 Already, we have the beginnings of an incentive mechanism.
 Future contributors could use this dataset to predict how their contributions will be received by the community.
 We also have the beginnings of a _replicable template_, whereby future conference organizers could use this data to plan and assign tasks to the organizing team, or let the crowd self-select tasks based on their own abilities.

+### Limitations
+As with the Tiny OHM prototype, we restricted the review to a subset of all contributions, since reviewing all contributions would result in a combinatorial explosion of pairings under the fully balanced pairwise design.

 # Conclusion
 The AIMOS prototype marked the first generalization of WISDOM outside of OHM and proof-of-concept for use in academia.
-We validated interest in the framework and developed a proof-of-concept for ratings diverse contributions within academia.

-### An evolving experiment
+We validated interest in the framework and developed a proof-of-concept for rating diverse contributions to an academic conference.
+Future conference organisers might find this dataset useful for planning purposes or for recognizing contributors.
+Future efforts could expand on this prototype to explore other use cases, such as rating contributions to a paper, contributions to a research group, or contributions to an entire research field (e.g., papers, data, code).
+In all cases, it will be valuable to explore more advanced algorithms that can handle a larger set of contributions without an excessive burden of time on reviewers.

+### Work in progress
 The AIMOS prototype is a dynamically evolving experiment, much like the WISDOM framework in general.
-Future work will explore relationships between the dimensions and other [research questions](https://docs.google.com/spreadsheets/d/1kQJM2kEVulzwXBQZuvR46wxaQY5_ohm0rbndIkdEkSE/edit?gid=1589203329#gid=1589203329), and generate Reward and Respect metrics for our contributors, reviewers and meta-reviewers.
+Ongoing work will explore relationships between the dimensions and other [research questions](https://docs.google.com/spreadsheets/d/1kQJM2kEVulzwXBQZuvR46wxaQY5_ohm0rbndIkdEkSE/edit?gid=1589203329#gid=1589203329), along with Reward and Respect metrics for contributors and reviewers.
 If there's any research questions you think we should explore, we'd love to hear from you!

 ~~~